iotaledger/identity.rs/documentation/docs/getting_started/overview.md

 ---
-description: Using IOTA Identity, a new digital identity can be created by anyone or anything at any time by generating a Decentralized Identifier (DID) combined with Verifiable Credentials.
+description: Using IOTA Identity, a new digital identity can be created by anyone or anything at any time by generating a Decentralized Identifier (DID) combined with Verifiable Credentials
 image: /img/Identity_icon.png
 keywords:
 - Identity